2025 Vol. 37, No. 11

 Methods

-The FDTD algorithm was used to compare field disturbance differences between metal probes and Rydberg atomic vapor cells; an experimental system centered on a cesium atomic vapor cell was built, combining electromagnetically induced transparency (EIT) spectroscopy and atomic superheterodyne technology.
-45 measurement points with 2cm intervals were set in a square metal shell-simulated device to complete electric field measurement and data processing.
+The FDTD algorithm was used to compare the field disturbance differences between metal probes and Rydberg atomic vapor cells; an experimental system centered on a cesium atomic vapor cell was built, combining electromagnetically induced transparency (EIT) spectroscopy and atomic superheterodyne technology.
+Forty-five measurement points with 2 cm intervals were set in a square metal shell-simulated device to complete electric field measurement and data processing.

 Results

-This technology caused minimal disturbance to the measured field, with measurement resolution reaching the millimeter level (<2 mm); in the simulated device, the maximum field intensity was 14.62 mV/m and the minimum was 1.66 mV/m.
+This technology caused minimal disturbance to the measured field, with measurement resolution reaching the millimeter level (less than 2 mm); in the simulated device, the maximum field intensity was 14.62 mV/m and the minimum was 1.66 mV/m.
 It had better frequency selectivity than electro-optic crystal technology, and low-field measurement could effectively reduce device damage risks.

 Conclusions